Senior Partner & Managing Director

 Employees throughout the organization should receive tailored training—and the training effort should start at the very top, with the organization’s C-suite, board of directors, and even supervisory boards.1 Those individuals can benefit tremendously from awareness and enablement sessions tabletop simulation exercises, and full-fledged war-gaming sessions.2 For technical people, the training should include special skills training—for example, lessons in how to harden systems, detect systems that do not conform to policies, and write realistic policies.
 For general staff, socialengineering awareness training can be very useful, especially when combined with real-life testing (using company-commissioned fake phishing e-mail messages, for example).

 Think carefully about the design, implementation, and configuration of your company’s technology system—especially access rights.
 Ensure that it covers the basics.
-Confirm that your technical staff have configured IT systems securely and have hardened them against attack to the extent possible.
+Confirm that your technical staff has configured IT systems securely and has hardened them against attack to the extent possible.

 Plan for during and after while you still can.
 In the period before an attack, companies can act under their own control.
 But when a serious attack is underway, they may be reduced to reacting or, in a worst-case scenario, simply watching as the attack unfolds.
 Operators of the Ukrainian power grid found themselves in precisely this state when attackers hacked the grid in December 2015.3